no1stringbean/lfabr/src/content/posts/for-the-falling-leaves.md

 ---
 title: For the Falling Leaves
-description: a reflection on the changing of seasons through the transformation of leaves from the lush greens of spring and summer to the vibrant autumnal shades
+description: "A reflection on the changing of seasons through the transformation of leaves from the lush greens of spring and summer to the vibrant autumnal shades"
+author: ["Ben Schultz"]
 date: 2023-11-08
-author: ["Ben Schultz"]
+last update: 2023-11-09
 image: ""
-last update: ""
-stage: #atomic/sprout
 categories: ["liturgies"]
 tags: ["autumn", "beauty", "on a ride"]
+stage: ["Seedling"]
+draft: false
 ---

 Thank you for the beauty of autumn,